How to Make Holograms

 In the above photo, we are now identifying the equipment that is being used to make the hologram.
 Take notice of the laser in the lower right-hand corner of the photo.
 It is a standard, and very common, Helium-Neon laser.
 High power lasers are not needed to make simple holograms.
 Therefore, it can be very safe to make them at home or at school.
 Diode lasers can also be used to make holograms, and I have an entire section devoted to the very first experiments used to achieve this.

-We also show mirrors (for directing the laser beam around the table), the beamsplitter (for splitting the laser beam into two distinct beams), lenses (for expanding the narrow laser beam), a plate holder (for holding our silver gelatin recording plate, not yet loaded), and our object (the model of the skull).
+We also show 'first surface' mirrors that have the silvering on the front, not the back (for directing the laser beam around the table); the beamsplitter (for splitting the laser beam into two distinct beams); negative focal length lenses (for expanding the narrow laser beam, try a -12 or so); a plate holder (for holding our light-sensitive silver gelatin holographic glass plate, not yet loaded); and our object (the model of the skull).

 Make your own equipment: DIY.